Paul Manafort Hospitalized, Former Trump Campaign Chair Experienced Cardiac Event

 “Rick Gates sold Trump out and got just 45 days in prison.
 Paul Manafort stayed loyal to Trump and he’s dying in solitary confinement for it.
 Let that be a lesson to every Trump underling who’s trying to decide whether to cut a plea deal and cooperate.”

-On the other side of the political spectrum, some well-wishers offered up their support for Manafort, as conservative commentator Todd Starnes offered up his prayers for the former campaign chair.
+On the other side of the political spectrum, some well-wishers offered up their support for Manafort, as conservative commentator Todd Starnes said he would pray for the former campaign chair.

-Paul Manafort made headlines on December 17 not only for news of his health concerns, but also for his former association with Rick Gates.
-Gates, another former Trump campaign aide who served as deputy campaign chairman, was sentenced this afternoon in response to his conviction for conspiracy and making false statements.
+Manafort made headlines on December 17 not only for news of his health concerns, but also for his former association with Rick Gates.
+Gates, another former Trump campaign aide who served as deputy campaign chairman, was sentenced Tuesday morning in response to his conviction for conspiracy and making false statements.
 Per Business Insider, Gates faces a sentence of 45 days in jail, as well as 3 years probation.
-In addition to this, Gates has also been fined in the amount of $200,000.
+Additionally, he has been fined $200,000.

-Given that Paul Manafort and Bill Gates were prominent business partners, both items of news have seemingly reignited interest in their respective dealings.
+Given that Manafort and Gates were prominent business partners, both items of news have seemingly reignited interest in their respective dealings.